brucelowekamp/envoyproxyhacking/envoy-dynamic/README.md

 # Envoy podscanner hack

-Envoy is set up to balance traffic across all pods unless an X-node header is set to a node's id.
+Envoy is set up to balance traffic across all pods unless an X-node header or urlparam is set to a node's id.
 If that node exists, traffic is proxied to it.
 Otherwise the header is ignored and the traffic forwarded randomly.

 ## Disclaimer
 This is proof-of-concept.
 Doesn't do TLS at all.
 The config is